Is Taroko Gorge Open? What to Know for Visiting in 2026

 Looking up a very narrow, vertical stretch of Taroko Gorge, with a car road going through a tunnel in the cliff on the left side and the river below on the right side

-Swallow’s Grotto won’t reopen for years
+Swallow’s Grotto isn’t expected to reopen for years

 Why Did I Hear that Some Hikes in Taroko Are Open?